sccn/sccn.github.io/others/TIPS_and_FAQ.md

 clockwise.
 We are trying to develop some conversion solution for this, but if

-1.  you already have some experience w/ a situation like this you may have some easy solution;
+1.  you already have some experience w/ a situation like this and you may have some easy solution;
-2.  you could advice use to get our Polhemus coordinates into EEGLAB some other (easier) way, we would appreciate.
+2.  you could advise us on how to get our Polhemus coordinates into EEGLAB some other (easier) way, we would appreciate.